Maurice Hurst Jr.: Professional career

+Pre-draft

 Hurst was invited to the 2018 NFL Combine, but could not participate after being diagnosed with a heart condition.
 Despite the condition, he was cleared to play football and participate in Michigan's pro day.
+Hurst was projected to be anywhere from the top 5 to a mid first-round pick, but due to his heart condition, his draft stock plummeted.

 Oakland / Las Vegas Raiders

-2018

-Hurst was projected to be anywhere from the top 5 to a mid first-round pick, but due to his heart condition, his draft stock plummeted.
-He was drafted by the Oakland Raiders in the fifth round (140th overall) of the 2018 NFL Draft.
+Hurst was selected by the Oakland Raiders in the fifth round (140th overall) of the 2018 NFL draft.
 In Week 2 of his rookie season, he recorded his first career sack against the Denver Broncos.
 In Week 4 against the Cleveland Browns, Hurst sacked quarterback Baker Mayfield in a 45–42 overtime win.
 In Week 10 against the Los Angeles Chargers, Hurst made his third sack of the season off quarterback Philip Rivers in a 20–6 loss.
 In Week 11 against the Arizona Cardinals, Hurst sacked Josh Rosen in a 23–21 win.
 He received an overall grade of 72.4 from Pro Football Focus in 2018, which ranked as the 46th highest grade among all qualifying interior defenders.

-2019

-In week 5 against the Chicago Bears, Hurst sacked quarterback Chase Daniel twice in the 24–21 win.
+In week 5 of the 2019 season against the Chicago Bears, Hurst sacked quarterback Chase Daniel twice in the 24–21 win.
 In week 9 against the Detroit Lions, Hurst recovered a fumble lost by Matthew Stafford in the 31–24 win.
 In week 11 against the Cincinnati Bengals, Hurst recovered a fumble forced by teammate Maxx Crosby on Ryan Finley in the 17–10 win.
 In week 14 against the Tennessee Titans, Hurst recorded his first career interception off a pass thrown by Ryan Tannehill and made a 55-yard return during the 42–21 loss.

-2020

 Hurst was placed on the reserve/COVID-19 list by the Raiders on October 6, 2020, and activated from the list on October 20.
 Hurst was waived after the season on April 15, 2021.